sander/hierarchical-deterministic-keys/keys.md

 An HDK instantiation applies local key derivation to create many key pairs from a single seed value.
 It applies asynchronous remote key generation to enable providers to derive more key pairs.
 Additionally, an HDK instantiation applies these key pairs to blind a single key pair and proofs of its possession, such as required in [[RFC7800]].

+Solutions MAY omit application of the asynchronous remote key generation functionality.
+In this case, a solution instance can only derive keys locally.

 ### Introductory examples

 #### Local key derivation example